 User tip: There is ‘personal collections’ option, which means you may save your favorite artworks and share it with friends.
 Exploring ‘On this day’ digest can be pretty educational either for kids or adults.

 Recommended for: Definitely worth checking out for everyone, especially for students, historians, political experts and analysts.
+Anyone looking for VR for iPhone, additionally.
 As Google always does, it has provided us with one of best Google Cardboard apps as well.

 8. in360 Tube